Sign up to create your custom IntoAlbania trip

 Part of the palace is also the church built for the Queen Geraldine.

-From 1990, the palace has served as a residence for some of the President of the Republic.
+From 1990, the palace has served as a residence for some of the Presidents of the Republic.